Isaac González Martínez: School of Tropical Medicine

 In 1912 González Martínez, together with Drs.
 Ashford, Pedro Gutiérrez Igaravides and Walter King, founded the School of Tropical Medicine.
-Dr. Ashford assumed a full-time faculty position at the school of medicine and continued his interest in tropical medicine.
-The building of the Institute of Tropical Medicine is located at the University of Puerto Rico campus at Rio Piedras, and Dr. Ashford was the first to describe and successfully treat North American hookworm in 1899.
+Ashford assumed a full-time faculty position at the school of medicine and continued his interest in tropical medicine.
+The building of the Institute of Tropical Medicine is located at the University of Puerto Rico campus at Rio Piedras, and Ashford was the first to describe and successfully treat North American hookworm in 1899.

 González Martínez founded "Anales de Medicina de Puerto Rico", a scientific journal.
 He was elected president of the Medical Academy of Puerto Rico in 1917.
 In 1919, he published a chapter on his findings of the Intestinal Bilharzias in the book La Práctica de la Medicina en el Trópico.

 In 1920, González Martínez went to Paris, France to study radiology at the Curie Institute.
 After graduating he returned to Puerto Rico and was named director and consultant of the radiology department of the School of Tropical Medicine.
 In 1929, he was named director of the radiology department of the Días García Clinic which has since been renamed Hospital Pavia.
 González Martínez was a member of the American Association of Parasitology and the American Association of Public Health.
 In 1938, he became a "fellow" of the American College of Radiology.